 Why They Came

 Located in Europe on the eastern shores of the Baltic Sea, Lithuania is a small nation just northeast of Poland and west of Belarus (and Russia).
-From 1795 to 1918, Lithuania was part of the oppressive czarist Russian Empire.
+From 1795 to 1918, most of Lithuania was part of the oppressive czarist Russian Empire.

 Reacting to a Lithuanian revolt in 1863, the Russian Empire for decades tried to forcibly substitute Russian Orthodoxy for Lithuanian Roman Catholicism–and attempted to ban the use of the Lithuanian language in speech, institutions of education, book, and newspapers.
 Thanks to book smugglers operating across the border with German-ruled East Prussia, the language was preserved and a movement of national awakening grew and ultimately succeeded in declaring a modern Lithuanian state in the last days of World War I.

 From the 14th Century onward (about the same time ethnic Lithuania was converted from paganism to Christianity), the feudal system had been imposed on the vast majority of the population, mainly by Polish nobles, who along with Polish clergy, imposed Christianity on the Lithuanian tribes.
 Polish language and culture became high culture, subordinating Lithuanian language and culture much as ethnic Lithuanians were subordinated by feudal bondage or serfdom.
 Serfdom was, by defination, a form of land bondage: essentially, slavery to the feudal noble in the form of unpaid labor on the lands of his estate.